-Today's release of the Queensland Government’s Consultation Paper on a Container Refund Scheme (Cash for Containers) keeps the state on track to introduce the scheme in July 2018.
+The release of the Queensland Government’s Discussion Paper on a Container Refund Scheme (Cash for Containers) on February 18th, 2017 keeps the state on track to introduce the scheme in July 2018.

 We are welcoming the change to the start date of the NSW Container Deposit Scheme (CDS) to the 1st of December 2017 as good policy and congratulated the government on listening to the many requests for more time to rollout a better serviced scheme.

-The Queensland State Government has announced a plan to ban on lightweight, single-use plastics bags by 2018, and this includes degradable and biodegradable bags.
-They are asking for your input on how they should do this.
+The Queensland State Government has announced a plan to ban on lightweight, single-use plastics bags by 2018, and this includes degradable and biodegradable bags, which are no better for the environment than standard plastic bags.

 2016 was a successful year!
 Wins on container deposits and microbeads; movement on single use plastic bags; and release of our Marine Plastic Pollution Plan.
 Working with our 45 allies and thousands of supporters.
 Check out our Report on 2016 and plans for 2017.